ahmedsamy13/new-project-ignition/ARCHITECTURE.md

 # ARCHITECTURE.md — Universal React Boilerplate

-> **Audience**: Senior Developer → Entry-Level Developer onboarding guide.
-> **Tone**: Practical, opinionated, no fluff.
-You're expected to know React basics.
-> This document answers two questions: *Why does this structure scale?* and *Where do I put things?*
+> This document answers two questions: _Why does this structure scale?_ and _Where do I put things?_

 ---